morrownr/USB-WiFi/README.md

 WPA3 supported: yes
 Power requirement: Heavy load: ~400 mA
 ```
 Review by Nick - The Alfa AWUS036ACHM is a good product.
-It is mid-priced, well made and works well in managed mode and monitor mode.
-It runs cool and has exceptional range.
+It is mid-priced, well made, runs cool, has exceptional range and works well in managed mode and monitor mode.
+I am currently testing master (AP) mode and have results for 2.4 GHz... this adapter is exceptional in AP mode as far as 2.4 GHZ is concerned.
+The range exceeds the wifi router that I tested it against and I consider that wifi router to have very good range.
+I will be testing 5 GHZ as I have time.
 It shows good link quality and signal level even in difficult situations where other adapters would drop the connection.
+The package comes with the required cable and a clip that allow you to mount the adapter in various locations.
 Overall, it is a solid performer.
 Recommended.
 ```
 =====> Linksys AE6000 <=====
 ```